jaxgoodlabs/campbell-portfolio/final_project_PatrickCampbell.md

     - The debate section contrasting the two main positions on the issue
     - The section describing the mechanism of value generation

+# Final Project Part 3

+## Final data story
+The intended audience for my final data story is university officials and decision-makers, students of universities, and politically active/engaged adults in the US.
+I chose a story that I felt was timely and somewhat familiar to socially-minded individuals in the US in virtue of its connection to several high profile stories recently in the news, including the contemporary battles between the US and China over intellectual property and the notorious case of Martin Shkreli, who raised the price of the life-saving anti-parisitic drug Daraprim from $13.50 to $750 a pill when he was chief executive of Turing Pharmaceuticals ([Scientific American, 2015](https://www.scientificamerican.com/article/martin-shkreli-who-raised-drug-prices-5-000-percent-heads-into-fraud-trial/)).
+All of these stories are set against a larger backdrop of the increasing commodification of personal data by big tech companies like Facebook, Google, and others.
+I wanted to highlight the common thread that ties all these headlines together: intellectual property laws and the special economic properties of information.

+To make this story work for my intended audience, I conducted a series of user interviews with people matching the general profile of my intended audience.
+Because my story was relatively complex, I focused a lot of attention on trying to identify the one or two points of focus that most completely contained the larger story I wanted to tell.
+Once I settled on which specific content I wanted to emphasize, I went to work on the visualizations, testing several iterations of each ones against a new round of test users.
+In the majority of these cases, the most important goal that emerged from my users' feedback was *simplification* - each graph should tell just one story, and tell it as clearly and compellingly as possible.

+Link to final data story [here](https://carnegiemellon.shorthandstories.com/ip-and-the-information-economy-v2/index.html) Link to updated Github repository [here](https://github.com/jaxgoodlabs/campbell-portfolio)

+## Design Decisions
+Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
+(Part III)

 ## Data Sources
 1. Benkler, Yochai. *The Wealth of Networks.* London and New Haven: Yale University Press.
 2006.
 [Table 9.2](https://cyber.harvard.edu/wealth_of_networks/Table_9.2)
 2. [GDP by utility patents, USPTO](https://developer.uspto.gov/visualization/state-gdp-utility-patents)